The reindeer remains a strong symbol of the Sami culture.

 Reindeer are a big part of Sami culture, providing food and raw materials for everyday use.
 Sami pass on knowledge about reindeer through formal education and from generation to generation.
 Traditionally, every part of the reindeer was kept and used – skin and horns for making shoes and knives, meat to cook or for further processing.

-Many Sami make handicrafts to boost their income, but few earn a living from it.
+Many Sami supplement reindeer husbandry with secondary employment such as making handicrafts or tourism-related activities.
 A certificate of Sami handicraft quality guarantees authenticity for the buyer, and indicates that the maker is recognised within the industry.

 New styles and materials have made their way into Sami crafts, and today, a variety of techniques such as metal casting, visual arts and photography are used.